Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-3.md

 ## Task 2: Generate GitHub Action Workflow using Deployment Center from Web App in Azure portal

-In this task, you'll generate a GitHub Action workflow pipeline using Deployment Center from Web App in Azure portal.
+In this task, you'll generate a GitHub Action workflow pipeline using the Deployment Center from the Web App in the Azure portal.

-1. Navigate to your web app service, under the **Deployment** settings, select **Deployment Center**.
+1. Navigate to your web app service, and under the **Deployment** settings, select **Deployment Center**.

    ![](../../media/challenge3-deployment-center.png)